What types of decisions can the board make?

 The outcome: The board minutes also need to state the decisions (or ‘resolutions’) made by the board when considering whether to approve a particular transaction or arrangement.

-Suitable for all decisions: You can use Docue’s template to easily record board meetings relating to routine matters, transactions or other arrangements involving the company.
+Suitable for all decisions: You can use Docue’s board minutes template to easily record board meetings relating to routine matters, transactions or other arrangements involving the company.

-Up-to-date model clauses: Docue’s template contains model clauses for a range of situations, including for the following situations:
+Up-to-date model clauses: Docue’s board minutes template contains model clauses for a range of situations, including for the following situations:

 - Opening a bank account